Goal-oriented error estimation for the reduced basis method, with application to sensitivity analysis: Numerical results II: transport equation

-We took a very low risk level $\alpha=0.0001$, a snapshot size of 200, $N=10$ retained $\widehat\phi_i^G$ vectors and $K=1$.
+We took a very low risk level $\alpha=0.0001$, a snapshot size of 200, $N=20$ retained $\widehat\phi_i^G$ vectors and $K=1$.
 The results (Figure \ref{f:2}) show that, once again, the error bounds we propose in this paper outperforms the dual-based error bound.
-We can also see the estimated error bound is always greater than the true error.
-This validates the empirical estimation of $T_2$ by a Monte-Carlo approach, and it shows that the majoration of the risk level by $\alpha$ (i.e., the Markov inequality used to prove Theorem \ref{t:1}) is in fact quite conservative.